Are you struggling to perform data integration on your raw data or to create robust data pipelines?

 What is Fivetran?

-Fivetran is a fully-managed, cloud-based data integration platform developed in 2012.
+Fivetran is a fully managed, cloud-based data integration platform founded in 2012.
 With the help of its pre-built connectors, it focuses on automating the data extraction and loading processes from various sources into a centralized data system.
 This allows organizations to easily access and analyze their data in a unified manner.

-Fivetran not only automates data movement but also ensures data security with governance.
-In terms of privacy, it adheres to industry-standard security practices, such as Column Hashing and Blocking.
-With column blocking, you can block required columns from replication in your destination.
-And column hashing allows you to secure Personally Identifiable Information (PII) data from applications before moving it to the target file.
-This feature reduces the risk of exposing sensitive data and allows you to have more control over your data.
+Fivetran not only automates data movement but also ensures data security and governance.
+In terms of privacy, it adheres to industry-standard security practices such as column hashing and column blocking.
+Column blocking lets you exclude specific columns from replication at the destination, while column hashing secures Personally Identifiable Information (PII) before transferring it.
+These features help reduce the risk of exposing sensitive data and give you more control over data privacy.

 Here are some notable features of Fivetran:

-• You can deploy Fivetran connectors either in your private cloud infrastructure or on-premises.
-This gives you flexibility, security, and control over the location where you want the data integration process to run.
+- Fivetran connectors can be deployed in your private cloud infrastructure or on-premises, giving you flexibility and control over your data integration environment.

 How to Assess Any Data Integration Tool?